helenclx/leilukin-site/src/shrines/cassettebeasts/articles/cassette-beasts-more-than-a-pokemon-clone.md

 While the primary draw of the {% cite "Pokémon" %} franchise has always been the monster creatures, like other media in the mons genre, human characters do play a notable role in the {% cite "Pokémon" %} franchise from the beginning: in the main series games, you play as a human trainer of Pokémon, battling other human NPC trainers including your rivals, Gym Leaders/Trial Captains, Elite Four, Champions and villains.
 In some games, you also occasionally team up with other human NPC trainers in battles.
 However, the main series {% cite "Pokémon" %} games do not have any dedicated companion and relationship mechanic with human characters.

-Conversely, human relationships are a major focus in {% cite "Cassette Beasts" %} both in story and game mechanics: you are accompanied by a companion character throughout your adventures in New Wirral, with 5 out of 6 of the potential partners being humans; each companion character has their own story and quest for you to explore; each have a relationship level that can be raised by gaining experience points with them, and higher relationship levels make you stronger when you fuse in battle.
+Conversely, human relationships are a major focus in {% cite "Cassette Beasts" %} both in story and game mechanics: you are accompanied by a companion character throughout your adventures in New Wirral, with most of the potential partners being humans; each companion character has their own story and quest for you to explore; each have a relationship level that can be raised by gaining experience points with them, and higher relationship levels make you stronger when you fuse in battle.

 Human characters in {% cite "Pokémon" %} interest me as much as the creatures themselves, because the Pokémon world is populated by both Pokémon and humans, thus I find the humans' relationships with the creatures and each other also an important element of the Pokémon world.
 Unfortunately, I often feel that human characters are an aspect of the {% cite "Pokémon" %} games that are underappreciated by the Western Pokémon fandom, who tend to focus more on the creatures themselves.
 Therefore, seeing a {% cite "Pokémon" %}-inspired game, especially one that is developed by a Western studio like {% cite "Cassette Beasts" %}, actually make the effort in fleshing out human characters and relationships was the biggest pleasant surprise for me when I started playing {% cite "Cassette Beasts" %} for the first time.